All of the Greek islands have their own unique charm, but which are the best Greek islands for couples?

 Kefalonia is ideal if you love hiking and nature, remote beaches, and laid-back towns.
 It’s popular with couples, expats and mature travellers, but the sailing and watersports scene brings a bit of life in the summer.
 It’s also easy to access thanks to its international airport.

-The dreamy little island paradise of Koufonisia (or Koufonissi) is one of the Little Cyclades island group, just off the coast of Naxos.
+The dreamy little island paradise of Koufonisia (or sometimes Koufonissi) is one of the Little Cyclades island group, just off the coast of Naxos.

 If your idea of a perfect couples’ getaway involves little more than low-key beach bars, fine white sand and inviting turquoise waters, then consider seeking out Koufonisia.
 Accommodation is similarly low-key and clustered around the white and blue cuboid buildings of Koufonisia Chora.